SamuelFullerCA/Movie-Review-Database-Project/README.md

 ## Features

 This application boasts the integration of a PostgressSQL databases into JavaScript, through the use of Seqelize.
 Additionally, this application features the ability to perform a variety of POST, GET, PUT and DELETE requests to multiple tables and models within our database.
-We have also integrated TMDB API on the back-end of this application to synchronize with our own database.
-We also implemented emai.js to send sign-up emails to new users.
+Also implemented is emai.js to send sign-up emails to new users.

 ## Questions

 Any questions please reach-out to any of our e-mails at:

 * samuelfullerca@gmail.com
-* housejames14@gmail.com
-* jason1094dang@gmail.com
-* davesalter1988@gmail.com